 If it’s food, then you’ll need to work on what you eat.
 And trust me, I know how hard it is to change your diet but once you change your diet for the better, it will be the single, most rewarding step you will ever make.

 The most effective way to instantly reduce inflammation is to commit to a full Elimination Diet.
 It’s not really a “diet” but rather a protocol to help you eliminate the most common food offenders that cause inflammation.
 Many women report feeling better in days.

 Resources That May Help

-I invite you to check out the Estrogen Reset program (the first 5 days are a preview and are FREE) – which includes truly simple and delectable recipes and meal plans that are a hit with the Hormones Balance community.
+I invite you to check out the Estrogen Reset program – which includes truly simple and delectable recipes and meal plans that are a hit with the Hormones Balance community.

 You can also check out my cookbook, Cooking for Hormone Balance, which is based on the Elimination Diet.